mhbw/springboard/Capstone 1/Springboard Capstone Raw Data Sets/README.md

  ![Shap](https://github.com/mhbw/springboard/blob/master/Capstone%201/Springboard%20Capstone%20Raw%20Data%20Sets/Images/SHAP_value.png)

-   I think arguably you could run through deeper regressions with more estimators and get a a closer and closer score, but for our purposes here there's no real need.
+   I think arguably you could run through deeper regressions with more estimators and get a closer and closer score, but for our purposes here there's no real need.
 Also, you could make a decent argument that the standard Gradient Boost works just as well for the effort as going through those iterations of grid searches.

    That said, I'm happy here with the version that we found with the second grid search.
 Now we'll make this somewhat forward looking and see how teams in the actual fantasy league would have done with this model.